Introduction

 Base = declarative_base()

-The load_dotenv method is used to load the environment variables from the .env file.
-We have used the getenv method to get the database credentials from the environment variables.
+method to get the database credentials from the environment variables.
 If none is found an alternative provided for testing purposes.
-We have also used the connect method to connect to the database.
+We have also used the connect

 Creating the Models